mattpopovich/mattpopovich.com/_posts/2022-07-09-how-much-do-i-make-with-a-200-subscriber-channel.md

 ## <small>Hello</small>

-Many people have been asking me[*](#-correction-), "Matt, now that you're a big wig on YouTube with a massive 200 subscriber base, how much [dough](https://www.urbandictionary.com/define.php?term=dough) are you bringing in?"
+Many people have been asking me[^correction], "Matt, now that you're a big wig on YouTube with a massive 200 subscriber base, how much [dough](https://www.urbandictionary.com/define.php?term=dough) are you bringing in?"

 And while that's a complicated question with many moving parts, the long story short is, still...... ✨ nothing ✨